 It’s important to keep in mind that a van is a piece of machinery that requires maintenance.
 People often forget this fact when they delve into the popular forms of van life proliferated across various social media platforms.
 They later realize that no matter how much money is spent on accessories to make the van more livable, it will only become a headache if it’s broken down.
 So you definitely want to search for a well-maintained van with low mileage.
 Here are some things which will keep your van running longer, or get it started when it’s broken down:

 - Tools – Maintaining a vehicle requires at least some basic tools.
 If your vehicle requires specific socket sizes, that is information you want to know as soon as possible.
-But there are essentials which will always be useful no matter what van you choose.
+But there are essentials that will always be useful no matter what van you choose.
 This tool kit is one example that includes various useful tools.
 Here are some specifics you might need as well: